 2. Features

-- Accurate Vulnerability Detection: It should be able to test and assess various types of assets for a wide range of vulnerabilities precisely.
-These assets could be web or mobile apps, to APIs, networks, and the cloud infrastructure.
+- Accurate Vulnerability Detection: It should be able to test and assess the type of assets they have for a wide range of vulnerabilities precisely.

-- Continuous Scanning: The tool should continuously monitor and scan assets to find any hidden or new vulnerabilities that could have risen.
+- Continuous Scanning: The tool should continuously monitor and scan assets to find hidden or new vulnerabilities that may have emerged.

-- Vulnerability Management: Ensure that the vulnerability scanning provider does not leave you high and dry but rather has a vulnerability management function that deals with the detection and remediation of flaws.
+- Vulnerability Management: Ensure the vulnerability scanner has a vulnerability management function that detects and remediates flaws.

 3. Compliance